rectorphp/getrector-com/resources/blog/posts/2026/2026-02-07-upgrade-to-phpunit-125-in-7-diffs.md

 <br>

-## 3. Remove never used isolated mocks, as well as dead
+## 3. Remove never used isolated mocks and dead code

 Speaking of dead code, the mocks to stub narrowign also surfaces another issue: never used mocks that live on their own island.